CS212-S16/homework/TweetProcessor/README.md

 3. A tag may contain any other character (including punctuation).

-4. A tag must be preceded by a space, or be at the beginning of a tweet.
+4. A tag must be preceded by whitespace, or be at the beginning of a tweet.

 5. Examples:
  - This tweet has two hash tags: